microsoft/RTVS-docs/setup-remote.md

 New-SelfSignedCertificate -CertStoreLocation Cert:\LocalMachine\My -DnsName "remote-machine-name"
 ```

-If you have never run Powershell before on the server computer, you will need to
+If you have never run Powershell before on the R server computer, you will need to
-enable running of commands explicitly:
+run the following command to enable running of commands explicitly:

 ```
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
 ```

-### Installing a certificate
+### Granting permissions to read the SSL certificate's private key

-Now that the certificate has been created, you will need to grant permission to
+Now that the certificate has been created, you will need to grant the `NETWORK
-read the certificate's private key to the `NETWORK SERVICE` account.
-This is the
+SERVICE` account permission to read the certificate's private key.
+This is the account that is used to run the R
-account that is used to run the R Services broker, which is the service that
+Services broker, which is the service that terminates incoming SSL connections
-terminates incoming SSL connections to the server computer.
-To do this, type
+to the server computer.
+To do this, type `certlm.msc` in your Powershell
-`certlm.msc` in your Powershell administrator command prompt.
+administrator command prompt.

 1. Navigate to your certificate; you will find it under the
    `Personal\Certificates` folder